 Historically, rescissions of coverage on loans for which claims have been submitted to us were not a material portion of our claims resolved during a year.
 However, beginning in 2008, our rescission of coverage on loans has materially mitigated our paid losses.
-In each of 2009 and 2010, rescissions mitigated our paid losses by approximately \$1.2 billion; in 2011, rescissions mitigated our paid losses by approximately \$0.6 billion; and in the first quarter of 2012, rescissions mitigated our paid losses by approximately \$80 million (in each case, the figure includes amounts that would have either resulted in a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer).
-In recent quarters, 13% to 19% of claims received in a quarter have been resolved by rescissions, down from the peak of approximately 28% in the first half of 2009.
+In each of 2009 and 2010, rescissions mitigated our paid losses by approximately \$1.2 billion; in 2011, rescissions mitigated our paid losses by approximately \$0.6 billion; and in the first six months of 2012, rescissions mitigated our paid losses by approximately \$144 million (in each case, the figure includes amounts that would have either resulted in a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer).
+In recent quarters, 10% to 17% of claims received in a quarter have been resolved by rescissions, down from the peak of approximately 28% in the first half of 2009.

-As previously disclosed, in the second half of 2011, Countrywide materially increased the percentage of loans for which it is rebutting the assertions that we make prior to rescinding a loan.
-When we receive a rebuttal prior to a rescission, we do not rescind coverage until after we respond to the rebuttal.
-This resulted in our having, as of December 31, 2011, a substantial pipeline of prerescission rebuttals that, based on our historical experience with such rebuttals, we expected would eventually result in rescissions.
-As noted in our risk factor titled "We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future," we are in mediation in an effort to resolve our dispute with Countrywide.
-In connection with that mediation, we have voluntarily suspended rescissions of coverage related to loans that we believe could be included in a potential resolution, including those that had been in our December 31, 2011 pipeline of pre-rescission rebuttals.
-As of March 31, 2012, coverage on approximately 860 loans, representing total potential claim payments of approximately \$65 million, that we had determined was rescindable was affected by our decision to suspend such rescissions.
-Substantially all of these potential rescissions relate to claims received beginning in the first quarter of 2011 or later.
-The decision to suspend these potential rescissions does not represent the only reason for the recent decline in the percentage of claims that have been resolved through rescissions and we continue to expect that our rescissions will continue to decline.
+As noted in "- We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future," we are in mediation in an effort to resolve our dispute with Countrywide.
+In connection with that mediation, we have voluntarily suspended rescissions of coverage related to loans that we believe could be included in a potential resolution.
+As of June 30, 2012, coverage on approximately 1,300 loans, representing total potential claim payments of approximately \$97 million, that we had determined was rescindable was affected by our decision to suspend such rescissions.
+Substantially all of these potential rescissions relate to claims received beginning in the first quarter of 2011 or later and, had we not suspended rescissions, most of these rescissions would have been processed in the first six months of 2012.
+In addition, as of June 30, 2012, approximately 280 rescissions, representing total potential claim payments of approximately \$19 million, were affected by our decision to suspend rescissions for customers other than Countrywide.
+Although the loans with suspended rescissions are included in our delinquency inventory, for purposes of determining our reserve amounts, it is assumed that coverage on these loans will be rescinded.
+The decision to suspend these potential rescissions and we continue to expect that our rescissions will continue to decline.

 Our loss reserving methodology incorporates the effects we expect rescission activity to have on the losses we expect to pay on our delinquent inventory.
 Historically, the number of rescissions that we have reversed has been immaterial.
 A variance between ultimate actual rescission and reversal rates and these estimates, as a result of the outcome of claims investigations, litigation, settlements or other factors, could materially affect our losses.
 See "- Because loss reserve estimates are subject to uncertainties and are based on assumptions that are currently very volatile, paid claims may be substantially different than our loss reserves."
 We estimate rescissions mitigated our incurred losses by approximately \$2.5 billion in 2009 and \$0.2 billion in 2010.
-In 2011 and the first quarter of 2012, we estimate that rescissions had no significant impact on our losses incurred.
+In 2011 and the first six months of 2012, we estimate that rescissions had no significant impact on our losses incurred.
 All of these figures include the benefit of claims not paid in the period as well as the impact of changes in our estimated expected rescission activity on our loss reserves in the period.
-At March 31, 2012, we had 160,473 loans in our primary delinquency inventory; a significant portion of these loans will cure their delinquency or be rescinded and will not involve paid claims.
+At June 30, 2012, we had 153,990 loans in our primary delinquency inventory; a significant portion of these loans will cure their delinquency or be rescinded and will not involve paid claims.